 Trauma can lead to stress and other mental health conditions and concerns.

 According to research cited by the Centers for Disease Control (CDC), these events can affect social development, compromise immune systems and lead to unhealthy coping behaviors.

 Children may express signs of stress differently than adults.
 In young children, the American Academy of Pediatrics says you may see them regress on developmental milestones.
 They may be more fussy or irritable.

 Adolescents may experience changes in mood, loss of interest, problems with concentration or a change in appetite.

-In addition to calling 2-1-1, Press 1, you can also reach out to The Maryland Coalition of Families.
+You can also contact The Maryland Coalition of Families.
 They offer Family Peer Support Specialists who can help families navigate services, listen to concerns, attend meetings with the family, explain rights, make connections, provide learning and outreach opportunities.